Portugal Food Guide

 Tap water is generally safe to drink

-Tap water is safe to drink in most urban areas.
-Bottled water recommended in remote locations.
+Tap water is safe to drink in most towns and cities.
+In remote areas, bottled water is the safer bet.

 Be cautious with custard pastries in hot weather